Minimal Social Markup

-First, it’s relevant to know that I’m an HTML purist and minimalist.
-I prefer to use the least HTML possible, and therefore omit optional markup and love selectors to the degree of ID- and class-less development.
+First, it’s relevant to know that in my work, I focus on minimal HTML.
+I prefer to use the least HTML possible, usually omit optional markup for that reason, and I love the idea of ID- and class-less web development.
 (Not removing all spaces on every page is one exception to this rule—“view-source” is cool.)

 But what are we trying to identify the least amount of markup for?
 In my mind, whatever is needed to:

 - show the title for the page in question;